junesirius/junesirius.github.io/_posts/Supernatural/SPN_AU_BB/SPN-Ghost-whole-novel.md

 All the light in the room, regardless it's on or off, connected or not, starts frantically flickering.
 Blinking and flashing, dizzy and blinding, like the worst kind of club lighting.

-The coffee machine and the blender on kitchen counter turns on by themselves, motors and blades humming and running, spinning in vain.
+The coffee machine and the blender on the kitchen counter turn on by themselves, motors and blades humming and running, spinning in vain.

 He can hear the tabs turning on, water overflowing in the bathtub and sinks, flooding to the floor.

-His desk printer starts printing automatically, eating blank papers and spitting ones with letters.
-At a glimpse, he can see it repeats the same message over and over: a lot of D's, E's, and A's.
+His desk printer starts printing automatically, eating blank papers and spitting out ones with letters.
+At a glance, he can see it repeats the same message over and over: a lot of D's, E's, and A's.

-Dean jumps on his heels, turning around to try the door knobs desperately.
+Dean jumps on his heels, turning around to try the doorknobs desperately.
 It holds still under his grip.

 He shouts "Help" and pounds on the door -- no one comes to him.
 He fetches his phone for an emergency call -- the phone has no signal.